farizrha/Web_App_Car_Price_Prediction_/README.md

 ## Machine Learning Details

-  1. Type of Problem : Supervised Machine Learning (Regression Problem)
+  - Type of Problem : Supervised Machine Learning (Regression Problem)
-  2. Model to Use   : Random Forest Regression
+  - Model to Use   : Random Forest Regression

+## Pipeline Diagram

+   - Picture below shows the diagram of how the pipeline is created,

 ## Evaluation of the Model

-  1. Score Based on MAE :
+  - Score Based on Mean Absolute Error (MAE) : 1853.550

 ## Dataset for trained the model